Charan8x/FlickZer-deploy/README.md

 ## ⚡ Features

 - 🔍 Search movies by title
 - 🎭 Browse movies by genre
+- 🎲 Randomized movie recommendations on each page refresh
 - 🔥 Discover trending and top-rated films
 - 📄 View IMDb links for more info
 - 💻 Clean, responsive interface